When I first saw Snake Logan, a new forum creature intent on, well, smacktardery, I thought he was a typical proto troll.

 This is the attack that will be dared,

-Then the beast starts dropping it’s offspring,
+starts dropping it’s offspring,

 The giant’s alarm bells,